Bachmann (China) Siemens SC-44 & ALC-42 Charger

 The shell is plastic and features numerous add-on detail parts.
 See-through side screens are provided for the corridor lighting.

-Performance on this locomotive is simply sublime.
-It runs smooth as butter and whisper-quiet at all throttle levels.
+Performance on these locomotives is simply sublime.
+They run smooth as butter and whisper-quiet at all throttle levels.
 The top-end speed is realistic and the slow speed creep is "one tie at a time".
 Pulling power is outstanding, with mine able to haul thirteen 85' passenger cars and a track cleaning car like they're not even there.
 The sound is nicely rendered and decently robust.
 And OMG, the keep-alive feature on the decoder is beyond amazing.
 Given all those giant capacitors, you can pick this thing up off the rails and it will continue running for several seconds afterwards.
+As an experiment (one that I would never even try with any other brand of locomotive), I took my ALC-42 out of the box, put it right on track that hadn't been cleaned in weeks, and sent it off at speed step 1.
+And amazingly enough, it proceeded to run for 24 hours without so much as a single hiccup!
 Add in the outstanding looks and the amazing lighting features and it all adds up to an absolute homerun for Bachmann.

 Locomotive Features -